Scholarships and Bursaries

 Mandela Magdalene Scholarship for South Africa (MPhil)

 The Mandela Magdalene Scholarship is a full one-year MPhil scholarship (composition fee plus maintenance costs) for a citizen or resident of South Africa.
 Preference may be given to applicants intending to study a subject relevant to the development of South Africa.

 The Clutton-Brock Scholarship is funded jointly by Magdalene College and the Cambridge Trusts and provides a full scholarship to a citizen of Zimbabwe pursuing a course of graduate study towards the award of a Cambridge degree.
 The scholarship may be awarded for one, two, or three years.

 Jardine Foundation Scholarships (Masters/PhD)

 Magdalene is one of four Cambridge colleges able to recommend eligible students for a Jardine Foundation Graduate Scholarship.
 The Jardine Foundation considers a number of applications each year for students from certain countries in Southeast Asia.
-They are full scholarships (composition fee plus maintainance costs), are available for most graduate degree courses (one, two, or three year), and are not restricted by subject.
+They are full scholarships (composition fee plus maintenance costs), are available for most graduate degree courses (one, two, or three years), and are not restricted by subject.

 Magdalene Marshall Scholarship (Masters/PhD)